Myrtle Square Mall

-The interior of Myrtle Square Mall in August 2005 with clock.
+Defunct mall in South Carolina, U.S.

-Myrtle Square Mall was the first enclosed shopping mall in Myrtle Beach, South Carolina, United States, located in the heart of the city.
-It bordered the Myrtle Beach Convention Center, Kings Highway, Oak Street, and it was in very close proximity to residential neighborhoods and many oceanfront hotels.
-Its size, for the time, was quite large with a total area around 442965 sqft set on 48 acre of land.
+Myrtle Square Mall was the first enclosed shopping mall in Myrtle Beach, South Carolina, United States.
+It bordered the Myrtle Beach Convention Center, Kings Highway, and Oak Street, and it was in very close proximity to residential neighborhoods and many oceanfront hotels.
+Its was around 442965 sqft set on 48 acre of land.
 The parking lot contained more than 2,800 spaces.